Tigran Maytesian

 Tigran Maytesian (Тигран Дереникович Майтесян; born November 10, 1970) is an Armenian-born Russian-Belgian classical violinist, Doctor of Arts.
 He is a soloist and chamber musician, a professor, past artistic director of the International Festival des Minimes in Brussels, the International Festival Sint Carolus Borromeuskerk in Antwerp and the International Festival at the Cathédrale Notre-Dame-de-la-Treille de Lille, France, and currently artistic director of the Festival St Andrieskerk in Antwerp, Festival Catharina and Festival Chapel for Europe in Brussels, a scientific researcher and consultant who resides and works in Belgium.

+At KU Leuven’s Laboratory for Neuro- and Psychophysiology, Maytesian collaborates with Professor Marc Van Hulle’s research group on the Mindspeller project, exploring music as a communication channel in EEG-based brain-computer interfaces.

+In 2011, Maytesian founded the Mind Speller Chamber Orchestra, which he conducts and with which he also performs as a violin soloist.

 Life and music studies

 Maytesian was born in Sevan, Armenia.

-During his studies in Tallinn, Maytesian met Igor Bezrodny, a distinguished violinist and pedagogue of the 20th century, who initiated him into the traditions of the Russian violin school of Abram Yampolsky (Bezrodny was a student of the latter).
-Since then Maytesian has followed the best practices of the Russian violin school with its focus on technical skills, relaxed handplay, peculiar sense for the acoustic characteristics of the violin, the capabilities for creating sound, the richness and color of the created sound, and the artistic freedom and self-development of the violinist.
+Maytesian began his musical education in Yerevan, Armenia, where he studied at the Arno Babadjanian Musical and Pedagogical College from 1986 to 1990.

+From 1990 to 1995, he studied at the Komitas State Conservatory in Yerevan.
+From 1993 to 1995, he also studied violin performance at the Estonian Academy of Music and Theatre in Tallinn as part of an exchange programme.
+During this period, he studied with Igor Bezrodny, a pupil of Abram Yampolsky and a representative of the Russian violin school.

+Since then, Maytesian has followed the traditions of the Russian violin school, emphasizing technical control, a relaxed playing technique, sound production and artistic freedom.

+From 1995 to 1997, he pursued postgraduate studies at the Moscow State Tchaikovsky Conservatory.

+In 2013, Maytesian completed his dissertation Russian-French-Belgian Musical Relations: The Interaction of Violin Schools in the field of theory and history of art.